davizuku/GettingCleaningDataProject/README.md

 #### Memory clean up (optional)

-Since I did not need the initial variables, I decided to remove them from the workspace:
+Since I did not need some of the initial variables, I decided to remove them from the workspace:
 ```R
 $> rm(list = c("trainData", "trainLbls", "trainSubj", "testData", "testLbls", "testSubj", "mTrainData", "mTestData"))
 ```